andydlindsay/lectures/w05d01/README.md

 AND payment_due_date < NOW();
 ```

-6. List all the countries users live in (don't repeat any)
+6. List all the countries users live in; don't repeat any countries (DISTINCT)

 ```sql
 SELECT DISTINCT country